Skip to main content

 When you request a file’s download metadata from Merge, the API returns the complete request details, including:

-This enables you to make the request directly to the third-party storage provider, bypassing Merge’s servers and reducing latency.
+This enables you to make the request directly to the third-party provider's storage, bypassing Merge’s servers and reducing latency.

 Retrieve Download Request Metadata